BROADBAND UNIVERSAL SERVICE OBLIGATION – CONSULTATION

 The consultation document and how to respond can be read by clicking here.
 Both individuals and organisations are eligible to respond and should do so by 9th October 2017.

 As of 6th July 2016 Minstead’s (green) phone cabinet located near the A31 was updated to support Fibre-To-The-Cabinet (FTTC) which is much faster than the older ADSL technology for houses within 1km or so of the cabinet.

 Existing ADSL users should contact your provider of choice if you wish to arrange for your connection to be upgraded if feasible.

 Note that some providers will offer FTTC with speeds of < 10Mb/s which implies you’re right at the limit of range for this type of solution.
 Minstead residents living near Stoney Cross and New Town have been offered FTTC and have had to subsequently get it removed as it either didn’t work, was unreliable or was in fact slower than ADSL.

 To check what speeds you can expect from ADSL vs the new Fibre To The Cabinet (FTTC) service those with BT land lines can enter their number into http://www.dslchecker.bt.com/adsl/ADSLChecker.TelephoneNumberOutput.
 See a screenshot below for this check for a typical Newtown phone number which shows FTTC is actually likely to be the same speed as the older ADSL service.
 Use the row marked “FTTC Range B (Impacted)” as this reflects the effect of copper cables between the Cabinet and your premises.
-Note as of July 2015 some Minstead residents have reported FTTC is slower than ADSL (or does not work at all) so we recommend you check with your service provider before ordering.

 Using 4G for Superfast Broadband